hl7au/au-fhir-base/input/pagecontent/index.md

 - [Examples](examples.html): This page lists all the examples used in this guide.
 - [Support](support.html): These pages provide supporting material for implementation of AU Base.
   - [Downloads](downloads.html): This page provides links to downloadable artefacts.
-  - [License and Legal](license.html): This page outlines license and legal considerations relating to AU Base.
+  - [License and Legal](license.html): This page outlines license and legal requirements relating to AU Base.
 - [Change Log](changes.html): This page documents the changes across versions of this guide.